Healthy Honey Blueberry Muffins

 - white whole wheat flour/plain flour

-Honey: Raw honey is one of my favorite ingredients in recipes that need a bit of a sweet touch.
-It blends well in most recipes and adds sweetness using a smaller amount that you would need to of regular white sugar.
+Raw honey is one of my favorite ingredients in recipes that need a bit of a sweet touch.
+It blends well and adds sweetness while using a smaller amount that you would need to of regular white sugar.

-Yogurt: Greek yogurt is prized for its flavor and thick viscosity.
-Using plain or vanilla yogurt, prevents overwhelming the overall flavor of the muffin.
+I choose to use Greek yogurt.
+It is prized for its flavor and thick viscosity.
+You could use a flavor.
+But, using plain or vanilla yogurt, prevents overwhelming the overall flavor of the muffin.
+We are using the blueberries for flavor.

-Flour: Instead of using just plain flour, this recipe uses a partial amount of white whole wheat flour.
+Instead of using regular flour alone – my recipe uses a partial amount of white whole wheat flour.
 This adds more fiber and nutrition to the muffin.

-This easy honey recipe doesn’t require a lot of complicated cooking techniques.
+This easy honey blueberry muffin recipe doesn’t require a lot of complicated cooking techniques.
 You are just going to mix everything together and bake it.
+With a little care as you mix, everything should turn out great.

 While the oven is preheating, place cupcake liners in your muffin pan if desired.
 I do recommend them as it prevents a lot of sticking heart ache later.